The 2014 midterm election was the most expensive in history, but according to Open Secrets, fewer people wrote checks to politicians.

 The top individual donor was Tom Steyer at $73.7 million who gave to progressive and green causes.
 However, we may never know the real numbers because organizations classified as 501(c)(4), such as Karl Rove’s Crossroads GPS and the Koch Brothers’ Americans For Prosperity, were not required to report the amounts they donated.

 According to the Huffington Post, the Koch Bros. aimed at spending $300 million in this past election cycle.
 As for Karl Rove and Crossroads, they spent $263 million in the 2012 presidential election and their contributions this past cycle were likely similar.

-The significance of this is that according to an article in the Washington Post from this past April, the congressional candidate with the most money will win 91 per cent of the time.
+The significance according to an article in the Washington Post from April 2014 is the congressional candidate with the most money will win 91 percent of the time.

 So, if there is a particular candidate who you hope to represent you in Congress or the White House, rather than giving them your vote, how about you give them your money?
 Keep in mind though that this past cycle the average individual donation was $2,639, which was nearly $700 more than in the last midterm.